End-of-Life Care and Hospice Costs

-Children with disabilities or adults who meet Medicaid’s financial eligibility criteria are fully covered for end-of-life care.
-Medicare beneficiaries who are dual-eligible for both programs (approximately 20 percent of all Medicare beneficiaries) can have Medicaid cover costs that Medicare doesn’t cover, such as outpatient prescription drugs and long-term care.
+Children with disabilities or adults who meet Medicaid’s financial eligibility criteria are fully covered for end-of-life care under the program.
+Medicare beneficiaries who are dual-eligible for both programs (approximately 20% of all Medicare beneficiaries) can have Medicaid cover costs that Medicare doesn’t cover, such as outpatient prescription drugs and long-term care.

 Medicaid and Medicare’s hospice eligibility requirements are almost identical: A patient must be certified to have six months or less to live and must receive services from a Medicare-certified hospice facility or agency.
 However, Medicaid policies can vary from state to state.

-In addition to covering hospice services, Medicaid also pays at least 95 percent of room and board costs for hospice patients in a nursing home.
-Funds are allocated to the hospice agency, which then pays the nursing facility.
+In addition to covering hospice services, Medicaid also pays at least 95% of room and board costs for hospice patients in a nursing home.
+Money is allocated to the hospice agency, which then pays the nursing home.

 Private health insurance plans vary widely in terms of coverage.
-If the policy includes hospice, end-of-life care or palliative care, it will cover most of those costs.
+If the policy includes hospice, end-of-life care or palliative care, it will cover most of the costs.